-Although summer has nothing to do (or at least it shouldn’t have) with time management, productivity and planning out your time, still starting bullet journals for summer seems to be a good idea.
+Although summer has nothing to do (or at least it shouldn’t have) with time management, productivity, and planning out your time, still starting bullet journals for summer seems to be a good idea.

-What Is a Bullet Journal?
+What Is a Bullet Journal

 In case, you’ve never heard of a bullet journal (I still have a hard time believing that), it’s an awesome productivity tool.

 Speaking of the notebook, there are so many questions about bullet journal notebooks, pens, and other accessories.